 Ground Chicken Stuffed Peppers, or any stuffed veggies, are one of my favorite meals.
 It's so fun to stuff a delicious filling mixture into veggies and bake, or grill them.
 You get a whole meal in one package, and it's delicious, too.
 And bell peppers are the perfect stuffing vessel.

 Lean ground chicken is a good low fat way to get your protein.
 It's not only low in fat, but so versatile.
 You can use it in place of ground beef in most recipes.
 If you follow here, you've probably noticed that I use lean ground poultry a lot for recipes that require ground meat.
-I always buy free range, humanely raised organic poultry and eggs.
-You may have noticed labeling for eggs and poultry like “free run” and sometimes “free range”.
-Neither one uses cages for their chickens.
-The difference: free run chickens are still confined to a barn, while free range chickens have access to the outdoors as well.
+It's a good way to have some variety in proteins, and it's more suited to some dishes, like this one.

 And if you are a fan of stuffed peppers, like me, check out these Spanish Stuffed Peppers with Farro and Salsa Verde.
 Or, for a vegetarian option, check out these Black Bean and Mushroom Stuffed Peppers.